Satellite Emitters monitored in the 136 to 138 MHz Band at Melbourne, Australia.

 15

-ECS-4 (EUTELSAT 1F4) re-orbited above geostationary orbit December 2002, now drifting westward at approximately 5° per day.
+ECS-4 (EUTELSAT 1F4) re-orbited above geostationary orbit December 2002 and drifting westward at approximately 5° per day.

 16